ryonakano/writer/README.md

 **Writer is still in the early development and is not available on AppCenter at the present**, but in the future it may be.
 If you would like to test it now, you can do by building it.

-### Other Platforms

-Writer may also available on other platforms by some contributors.

-Arch Linux users can find Writer under the name [writer-git](https://aur.archlinux.org/packages/writer-git/) in the AUR (thanks to [btd1337](https://github.com/btd1337)):

-    aurman -S writer-git

 ## Building and Installation

 You'll need the following dependencies: